Apply NOW to establish or join a Themed Community for 2023-2024!

 - Each Themed Community must implement two programs a semester for a total of at least four programs within the academic year

-- A small budget of $200 will be given to each community to help achieve programmatic requirements
+- A small budget will be provided to each community to help achieve programmatic requirements

 - Each house member is expected to participate in a Themed Communities welcome session in April